 - are excited for D&T lessons, particularly the practical elements.

 - feel that teachers and support staff give clear explanations and provide appropriate support.

 - In the autumn term 2019, all pupils took part in a D&T enrichment day.

-- There have been many opportunities for children to go on school trips and develop links with the wider community.
+- There have been many opportunities prior to this for children to go on school trips and develop links with the wider community.
 Some of these include visits to Pizza Express, Frogmore Papermill and the Tesco Healthy Eating initiative.